tahsinozden/tweetr/README.md

 # tweetr
-a Twitter-like API coding task
+a Twitter-like API coding task.

+Testing can be performed using `Postman` the collection `tweetr.postman_collection.json`.
+Simply import it to `Postman` and start testing.

 ## API Documentation